StuvaScript/project-starter/README.md

 # Project Starter

-This is a file on how to start your projects using Webpack, linting, prettier, and hooks.<br>
+This is a file on how to start your projects using Webpack, ES Lint, Prettier, Husky, and Lint-Staging.<br>

 ## Github